Joe Veleno: Professional

 On May 1, 2019, Veleno signed a three-year, entry-level contract with the Red Wings.
 Initially not making the main roster out of training camp, he began the 2019–20 season with the Grand Rapids Griffins, the team's American Hockey League (AHL) affiliate.

 With the 2020–21 NHL season delayed due to the COVID-19 pandemic, and the possibility of an AHL season in doubt, Veleno was loaned to Swedish Hockey League (SHL) club, the Malmö Redhawks, for the 2020–21 season.
 Due to SHL rules, he was ineligible to return to North America until the Redhawks season concluded.
 In 46 appearances with the foregoing, Veleno contributed with 11 goals and 20 points, before reassignment by Detroit to Grand Rapids on April 10, 2021.
 Thereafter, Veleno made his NHL debut for the Red Wings in a game versus the Columbus Blue Jackets on April 27.
 Ten days later, he scored his first career NHL goal on the power play also against the Blue Jackets.

 Skating in all but two games with the Red Wings for the 2023–24 season, Veleno proceeded to set career highs in goals (12), assists (16), and points (28).
 In July 2024, he agreed to a two-year extension with the team.

 On March 7, 2025, Veleno was traded to the Chicago Blackhawks in exchange for goaltender Petr Mrázek and Craig Smith.
 Prior to the transaction, he appeared in 56 games for the Red Wings during the 2024–25 season and recorded five goals and five assists.
 Veleno increased his offensive output with the Blackhawks and would finish the regular season with three goals and seven points through 18 total games.
 Despite this, his tenure with the Blackhawks was short lived as he was traded at the conclusion of the season to the Seattle Kraken in exchange for André Burakovsky on June 21, 2025.
 Veleno was subsequently placed on unconditional waivers by the Kraken who bought out the remaining year of his tenure on June 30.

 Entering the offseason as an unrestricted free agent, Veleno agreed to a one-year contract with the Montreal Canadiens on July 16, 2025.
+During the 2025–26 season, he was utilized as a depth forward, appearing in 61 games for the Canadiens, posting two goals and three assists.
+With his team qualifying for the 2026 Stanley Cup playoffs, Veleno did not appear in their first round series against the Tampa Bay Lightning, instead making his postseason debut in the opening game of the Canadiens' second round matchup against the Buffalo Sabres on May 6.
+Four days later, he registered his first career playoff point, assisting on a goal by teammate Zachary Bolduc.

+After not being tendered a qualifying offer by the Canadiens, Veleno was signed to a one-year, $1.2 million deal by the New York Rangers for the 2026–27 season on July 1, 2026.